fairdataihub/SODA-for-SPARC-Docs/docs/common-errors/deleting-pennsieve-config-files.md

 ## For Windows

 1. Open the Windows file explorer
-2. Navigate to: 'C:\Users\&lt;your-user-name&gt.pennsieve' (If you can't see it, press 'Command' + 'h' to display hidden files)
+2. Navigate to: 'C:\Users\&lt;your-user-name&gt\.pennsieve' (If you can't see it, press 'Command' + 'h' to display hidden files)
 3. Delete all the files and folders inside the ".pennsieve" folder.

 ## For MacOS